Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Methodology

 \subsection{Data Saturation}

-The responses of the participants varied significantly, and some individuals demonstrated a deep knowledge of fairness concepts in theory while also showing limited understanding or confusion between fairness and accuracy metrics.
+\imp{This study follows a Thematic Analysis (TA) approach~\cite{clarke2017thematic}, in which segments of participants’ responses (a.k.a \emph{quotes}) were labeled to reveal patterns (called \emph{codes}) that are further grouped into broader concepts named \emph{themes}.
+Details on the used TA are shared in Section~\ref{TA}.} The responses of the participants varied significantly, and some individuals demonstrated a deep knowledge of fairness concepts in theory while also showing limited understanding or confusion between fairness and accuracy metrics.
 Due to the heterogeneity in expertise and perspectives, saturation emerged at different moments depending on the thematic category.
 This pattern is consistent with prior work showing that saturation often varies by topic and may be achieved earlier for clearly bounded themes and later for more complex or heterogeneous ones \cite{guest2006many}.

-In the present study, new insights ceased to appear at different stages.
-Data saturation was reached around participant P17 for fairness definitions and early fairness concerns in the SDLC.
-For fairness promotion techniques, saturation was observed at participant P13.
-For fairness metrics, saturation was achieved at participant P24, and for validation challenges, saturation occurred at participant P25.
-These instances show that saturation should be assessed per theme because participants contribute unevenly across different conceptual areas.
-This thematic pattern reflects the characterization of saturation in the literature as the point at which additional interviews no longer produce new information, new codes, or meaningful changes to category properties \cite{fusch2015we}.

-The overall saturation for the main aspects of fairness was reached by participant P24, which indicates that the dataset captures the four central perspectives examined in this study.
-This trajectory aligns with empirical evidence showing that core thematic domains in qualitative interview studies often stabilize after a moderate number of interviews when the sample includes diverse but relevant participants.
-For instance, prior empirical work has reported saturation occurring within the first 12 interviews \cite{guest2006many}, and systematic reviews have documented saturation ranges from approximately 9 to 17 interviews, with an average near 13 interviews \cite{guest2006many, fusch2015we, mwita2022factors}.
+\imp{In our study, data saturation was assessed at the level of individual codes rather than at the theme level to capture the full range of distinct concepts in the data before we aggregate them into broader themes.
+More in detail, this thematic pattern reflects the characterization of saturation in the literature as the point at which additional interviews no longer produce new information that required the addition of new codes to the codebook or meaningful changes to category properties~\cite{fusch2015we}.} Therefore, subsequent mentions fitting existing codes were not considered new information. \imp{Table~\ref{tab:saturation} illustrates a sample of major dimensions we covered for each RQ, showing the participant for whom data saturation was reached (Column `Sat.
+P\#'), along with notes on subsequent contributions. }